 Tip 4: Treat Your Learners Like Actualised Individuals

 Encourage critical thinking and problem solving.
 Ask your learners to reflect on what they’ve learned and apply it to their day-to-day life.
 Foster a culture of curiosity by encouraging questions and queries.
-Seek out learner feedback
+Then seek out and action learner feedback.

 All these steps help your learners to come closer to realising their potential and achieving true self-actualisation.